BarnardF/Motorcycle-listing-web-scraper/README.md

 - Built as a learning project to understand web scraping
 - Inspired by the need to find good motorcycle deals in South Africa
+- This project was created with the assistance of AI (Claude and ChatGPT)
 - This README was created with the assistance of AI (Claude) to ensure clarity and consistency.

 ---